input size

 "hasAlpha": false

-For example if you are using Chrome, all images you saw above are delivered as WebP and not as JPEG.
-You can check it in content-type
+For example, if you are using Chrome, all the images above are served as WebP rather than JPEG.
+You can check it in content-type response-header.

-If you check the total downloaded content in the "Network" tab of Chrome and Firefox, you will see Chrome uses less bandwidth because of WebP image delivery.
+If you check the total downloaded content in the "Network" tab in Chrome and Firefox, you will see that Chrome uses less bandwidth due to WebP image delivery.

 pdf